-In the US if there was a misprint of that size, let’s say in one of Martha Stewart’s cookbooks, I would have been able to sue Martha Stewart Inc. for free milk for the rest of my life.
-The people responsible for the misprint would be sent to a desert island and Martha Stewart herself would watch them fight to the death over one of her salted caramel cupcakes.
+In the US, if there was a misprint of that size-let’s say in one of Martha Stewart’s cookbooks-I could sue Martha Stewart Inc. for free milk for the rest of my life.
+The people responsible for the misprint would be sent to a desert island where Martha Stewart herself would watch them fight to the death over one of her salted caramel cupcakes.

-“Hey, some lady tried to make the porridge from our book and she poured in 3L of milk…
+“Hey, some lady tried to make porridge from our book-she poured in 3L of milk…

-“Yeah, she did seem kind of uptight, she’s from the states.
-Let’s hit the surf.”
+“Yeah, she did seem kind of uptight, she’s from the states.”

 “How’re you going?”

-“Um, I’m going by foot, or I mean, it’s going well, life is going well, thank you for asking.
+“Uh, I’m going by foot? or I mean, it’s going well-life is going well, thank you for asking.
 I mean, I’m sorry.
-What was the question?”
+What’s the question?”

 “How’re you going?
 You know, like how’s your day?
 How’re you going?
 You don’t say that?”

-Please enjoy this series of text messages I sent to Michael while he was at work.
-I don’t really recall writing them as I was in a state of shock.
+Please enjoy this series of text messages I sent to my husband while he was at work.
+I don’t recall writing them as I was in a state of shock.

-This last message I sent from the kitchen as I tried to find safety under a dish towel.
-That’s right.
-I ran screaming into the kitchen and tried to put a dish towel over my head while this terrified man tried to kill the bug.
+The last message I sent from the kitchen as I sought safety under a dish towel.
+I ran screaming into the kitchen and put a dish towel over my head while this terrified man killed the bug.
 To be clear, he was terrified of me.